How to Automatically Backup your WordPress Blog

 Automatic WordPress Backup plugin requires your server to have Linux installed and PHP5.
 Please also check the Web host compatibility.

-One thing that I dislike at the Automatic WordPress Backup is that when you install it, the plugin will automatically add to your Footer short credits with links to their website, without asking for it.
+One thing that I’m not really a fan of in the Automatic WordPress Backup is that when you install it, the plugin will automatically add to your Footer short credits with links to their website, without asking for it.

 But if you want to disable this option you can do it from [WDC Options] > [General], by selecting [I'll show my support by writing a review, donating or contributing].
 I disabled the links because I don’t feel comfortable with them, but I created this review to show them my contribution.